-What is account receivables?
+What are account receivables?

 They include the amount of money to be received by customers.
 According to the matching principle, revenue is reported as soon as realizable.

-Therefore, the customer did not pay yet for the service already rendered, the money owed will be shown under Accounts Receivable, with the heading of Current Assets.
+Therefore, if the customer did not pay yet for the service already rendered, the money owed will be shown under Accounts Receivable, with the heading of Current Assets.

 The AR can be one of the most challenging accounts on the BS when it comes to quantifying it.